-At December 31, 2005, the natural gas operations segment had 2,590 regular full-time equivalent employees.
-In March 2005, non-exempt employees in the Central Arizona Division of the Company voted to no longer be represented by any labor organization.
-On March 21, 2005, the Company received notification that the United States of America National Labor Relations Board had certified the voting results.
-As a result, none of the employees in the Company's natural gas operations segment are now represented by a union.
+At December 31, 2006, the natural gas operations segment had 2,525 regular full-time equivalent employees.
 Southwest believes it has a good relationship with its employees and that compensation, benefits, and working conditions afforded its employees are comparable to those generally found in the utility industry.
+No employees are represented by a union.